KarlVM12/Interactive-Lab-Hub/Lab 2/README.md

 # Interactive Prototyping: The Clock of Pi
-**NAMES OF COLLABORATORS HERE**
+**NAMES OF COLLABORATORS HERE:**
 <br> Karl Muller

+## Lab Description
-Does it feel like time is moving strangely during this semester?
+Does it feel like time is moving strangely during this semester? <br>

-For our first Pi project, we will pay homage to the [timekeeping devices of old](https://en.wikipedia.org/wiki/History_of_timekeeping_devices) by making simple clocks.
+For our first Pi project, we will pay homage to the [timekeeping devices of old](https://en.wikipedia.org/wiki/History_of_timekeeping_devices) by making simple clocks. <br>

-It is worth spending a little time thinking about how you mark time, and what would be useful in a clock of your own design.
+It is worth spending a little time thinking about how you mark time, and what would be useful in a clock of your own design. <br>

-**Please indicate anyone you collaborated with on this Lab here.**
-Be generous in acknowledging their contributions!
-And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

 ## Prep

 Lab Prep is extra long this week.
-Make sure to start this early for lab on Thursday.
+Make sure to start this early for lab on Thursday. ✅

-1. ### Set up your Lab 2 Github
+1. ### Set up your Lab 2 Github ✅

 Before the start of lab Thursday, ensure you have the latest lab content by updating your forked repository.